CERTCC/SSVC/docs/topics/enumerating_decisions.md

 Either way, in each of these examples (mobile device apps, web browsers, video games, medical devices), we recommend that the professionals making genuine decisions do three things:

-!!! tip inline end "Bootstrapping SSVC"
+!!! example inline end "Bootstrapping SSVC"

     We provide a more detailed process for SSVC adoption in [Bootstrapping SSVC](../howto/bootstrap/index.md).